mobizt/FirebaseClient/README.md

 The aync result provides two types of information, `app events` and `result data`.

+> [!CAUTION]
+> Please avoid calling code or function that uses large memory inside the asyn callback because it can lead to stack overflow problem especially in ESP8266 and causes the wdt rest crash.
+> For ESP8266, global defined`AsyncResult` is recommended for async operation.

 ### App Events

 The app event information of authentication task handler can be obtained from `aResult.appEvent().code()` and `aResult.appEvent().message()` respectively.